 Skip to content Skip to footer

-“Oh, God,” someone once actually prayed, “I thank you that I am not like other people—robbers, crooks, adulterers, or heaven forbid, like this tax man.
-I fast twice a week and tithe on all my income” (Luke 18:11-12).
+“Oh, God,” someone once actually prayed, “I thank you that I am not like other people—robbers, crooks, adulterers, or, heaven forbid, like this tax man.
+I fast twice a week and tithe on all my income.”

-Maybe you’ve never actually heard those exact words.
-But if you’ve been in religious circles long enough, you have probably felt that sentiment.
-These words were spoken by the religious leaders of Jesus’ time, the Pharisees.
+Maybe you’ve never actually heard those exact words, but if you’ve been in religious circles long enough, you have felt that sentiment often enough.
+These words were spoken by the religious leaders of Jesus’ time, the Pharisees (Luke 18:11-12, The Message).

 The Pharisees were upright, righteous people.
-They observed the law, performed their service to God religiously—and loved to talk about it.
+They observed the law, performed their religious service to God, and loved to talk about it.
 They may sound exaggerated to you, but I’ve had my Pharisee moments.
-Suddenly, things are feeling good with God.
-I’m on a spiritual pinnacle.
-And somehow, it’s easy to start judging everyone else who doesn’t live by the same standards of holiness by which I think I’m living.
+Suddenly, things are feeling good with God, I’m on a spiritual pinnacle – and somehow, it’s easy to fall into judging everyone else who doesn’t live by the same standards of holiness by which I think I’m living.

 Look at another character in the Scriptures by contrast: A tax collector, considered unrighteous in those days, “stood at a distance.
 He would not even look up to heaven, but beat his breast and said, ‘God, have mercy on me, a sinner’” (Luke 18:13).